astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 The streamlit app is structured to perform three main tasks, which are separated out into functions:

-- `get_embedding`: Take the user input and compute the embeddings of the input text.
-FinBERT is used to compute the embeddings.
+- `get_embedding`: Takes the user input and computes the embeddings of the input text using [FinBERT](https://huggingface.co/ProsusAI/finbert).
-- `get_relevant_articles`: Perform a Weaviate query to retrieve the most relevant articles for the input text by comparing the embeddings of the input text to the embeddings of the article chunks and selecting the most similar ones.
+- `get_relevant_articles`: Performs a Weaviate query to retrieve the most relevant article chunks from Weaviate to be added to the augmented prompt.
-- `get_response`: Use the retrieved articles to create an augmented prompt for GPT-4.
+- `get_response`: Uses the retrieved article chunks to create an augmented prompt for GPT-4.

 You can experiment with parameters such as the `certainity` threshold in the Weaviate query to allow for more or less relevant article chunks to be retrieved or change the number of article chunks that are included in the augmented prompt.
 Lastly, you can make changes to the GPT-4 prompt, for example to instruct the model to be more optimistic or pessimistic in its answer.